 research and refinement of innovative, experimental, or computationally-challenging methods and techniques

-enhancement or design of digital infrastructure, such as open-source code, tools, or platforms, that contribute to and support the humanities
+- enhancement or design of digital infrastructure that contributes to and supports the humanities, such as open-source code, tools, or platforms

 evaluative studies that investigate the practices and the impact of digital scholarship on research, pedagogy, scholarly communication, and public engagement